dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

         refcalls->ob_refcnt --;

         // Obfuscate byte code only if this code object isn't used by any function
-        // In multi-threads or recursive call, one code object may be referened
+        // In multi-threads or recursive call, one code object may be referenced
         // by many functions at the same time if (refcalls->ob_refcnt == 1) {
             obfuscate_byte_code(f_code->co_code);